-Hiring temporary workers to mind the gap while your permanent staff are on long-term leave can be a challenge.
-Here are just a few common obstacles businesses run into when hiring maternity or paternity leave replacements.
+Hiring temporary workers to cover long-term leave can be tricky.
+Here are some common hurdles businesses face when hiring maternity or paternity leave replacements:

-• Hiring candidates willing to commit the time necessary for the position
+- Hiring candidates willing to make the necessary time commitment

-• Ensuring the hand-off is seamless when the time comes for someone to take leave
+- Ensuring a seamless hand-off when the time comes for someone to take leave

 a step-by-step process to hire a maternity leave replacement